FuelLabs/fuels-ts/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [our Discord](https://discord.com/invite/xfpK4Pe).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement on [our Discord](https://discord.com/invite/xfpK4Pe).
 All complaints will be reviewed and investigated promptly and fairly.